Wood Look Tile Is Not The Only Product That RESEMBLES Wood.

 What are the Pros and Cons of Wood Look Tile

 The Industry standard 8×48 Wood Look Porcelain Tile price varies between $1.89 to $3.99 per square foot depending on the country of origin.

 Whereas the lowest-end laminate can be found starting at $.59 Luxury Vinyl can be as expensive as high 3 dollars.

 Laminate and Vinyl installation vary between a dollar and dollar-fifty per square foot depending on the installer.
 They are also DIY friendly products.
 A handy homeowner can install these planks even without a flooring professional.

 Porcelain tile requires skilled professionals.
 The perfection of the floors doesn’t only depend on the tile; it also depends on the installer.
-Whereas a right installer can create miracles with crapy tiles, a lousy one can cause a disaster even with the most expensive tiles.
+Whereas a right installer can create miracles with crapy tiles while a lousy one can cause a disaster even with the most expensive tiles.

 Porcelain tile requires leveled floors prior to the installation or a clips system that will level the tiles.

 Leveling with mud-set can raise the floors about 2 inches.
 It adds $0.50 to the cost of setting materials and an extra dollar to dollar-fifty to the installation.

 Clips system adds a dollar to the installation.